paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 Subsec. (h)(6).
 Pub.
 L. 113–291, § 3021(a)(6), added par.
 (6) and struck out former par.
 (6) which read as follows: “the States of Wyoming, Montana, Colorado, Utah, and New Mexico.”

 Subsec. (i).
 Pub.
-L. 113–291, § 3021(a)(7), (8), redesignated subsec. (j) as (i) and struck out former subsec. (i) which read as follows: “During the period in which the Pilot Project is authorized, the Secretary shall not implement a rulemaking that would enable an increase in fees to recover additional costs related to processing drilling-related permit applications and use authorizations.”
+L. 113–291, § 3021(a)(7), (8), redesignated subsec. (j) as (i) and struck out former subsec. (i).
+Prior to amendment, text read as follows: “During the period in which the Project is authorized, the Secretary shall not implement a rulemaking that would enable an increase in fees to recover additional costs related to processing drilling-related permit applications and use authorizations.”

 Pub.
 L. 113–291, § 3021(a)(2), substituted “Project” for “Pilot Project”.